DISCOVER UPPER PENINSULA REAL ESTATE

 Hampton Park Terrace is characterized by rows of lovely turn of the century homes, charming cottages and more.
 It’s close to The Citadel, Johnson Hagood Memorial Stadium and the 60-acre Hampton Park.
 Because the neighborhood wasn’t built until around 1900, the homes here are distinctly different from other Charleston neighborhoods, and most of the original properties remain, making the entire neighborhood a historic district.
 Residents of Hampton Park Terrace really know how to embrace the past and create a bright future.

-Upscale and more modern when compared to other Charleston neighborhoods, Wagener Terrace has plenty of homes built around 1920 to 1955.
-With its quiet charm yet with major roads like Highway 78 and I-26 running through it, Wagener Terrace is proof that residents don’t have to live across a bridge to reside in an ideal neighborhood with top amenities.
+Wagener Terrace was built primarily between 1920 to 1955.
+With its quiet charm, Wagener Terrace is proof that residents don’t have to live across a bridge to reside in an ideal neighborhood with top amenities.
 Residents of Wagener Terrace are close to shops, schools, gorgeous parks and more.

-Packed with sparkling creeks, lovely green spaces and charming homes, the neighborhood of Westside is gaining a reputation as a top place to live, work and play.
+Packed with lovely green spaces and charming homes, the neighborhood of Westside is gaining a reputation as a top place to live, work and play.
 Brittlebank Park, Stoney Field and Harmon Field are ideal for spending time outdoors.
 It’s walking distance to the shops and restaurants of Upper King Street, and there’s a thriving commercial district in Westside as well.
-Residents will really enjoy living in this walkable, family-friendly neighborhood.
+Residents will really enjoy living in this walkable neighborhood.

-Residents who love being part of the transformation efforts in East Central and East Side feel right at home as revitalization and renovation are elevating this neighborhood into one of the nicest around.
-Residential and commercial development in East Central and East Side are introducing all kinds of new condos, townhomes and apartments into mixed use space with new office complexes, restaurants and shops.
+Residents who love being part of the transformation efforts in East Central feel right at home as revitalization and renovation projects abound.
+Residential and commercial development in East Central are introducing all kinds of new condos, townhomes and apartments into mixed use space with new office complexes, restaurants and shops.
 It’s never too late to look at East Central or East Side real estate.